Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 There is so much going on beyond the beach in the Rockaways.
 We personally love heading to Caracas after a long day at the beach for arepas and live music.

-You’ll find many different events and activities—from yoga on the beach to live music to beach cleanups—during the summer and throughout the year.
+You'll find many different events and activities—from yoga on the beach to live music to beach cleanups—during the summer and throughout the year.
 Looking for ideas?
-NYC parks hosts lots of weekly activities, but you’ll also find live music and events at boardwalk concession stands, a range of community events, and more.
-Heading out to Riis Park Beach?
-They have their own series of weekly events.
+NYC parks hosts lots of weekly activities, but you'll also find live music and events at boardwalk concession stands, a range of community events, and more.
+Rockaway Bazaar at Beach 97 also had a daily summer lineup of events.

 Watch Planes Pass By